codecypher/LearnAI/Level-1/swe/swe.md

 [8]: [Want Cleaner Code?
 Use the Rule of Six](https://betterprogramming.pub/want-cleaner-code-use-the-rule-of-six-c21635ee2185)

 [9]: [Inversion of Control vs Dependency Injection](https://stackoverflow.com/questions/6550700/inversion-of-control-vs-dependency-injection)

+[10]: J. Holmes, "Tech Interviews Really Are Broken," Towards AI, August 16, 2024.

+[11]: A. Wooley, “Why You Should Never Consent to a Coding Test in an Interview”, The Startup, Dec.
+28, 2020.

 [CUPID for better coding](https://medium.com/codex/cupid-for-better-coding-4c6eb401c8f5)